I WILL Journey

 - Indicate why the applicant’s I WILL statement is meaningful, both to them and to society.

 Choosing these champions will be the sole decision of the I WILL Taskforce, consisting of the (i) I WILL STAR Committee and (ii) a delegation of the I WILL Embassy (the governing body of the I WILL Community).
 Their decision will be final with no possibility of appeal.
 The Taskforce will make its final decision in a three-step process:

 - Read all the submissions and select the three best entries for each of the six categories of participants as mentioned under ‘Entrant categories’.

 - This shortlist of 18 entries is sent to the entire I WILL Embassy.
 The Embassy is asked to advise on the top choice per category.

-- The Taskforce will then determine the top entry for each of the six categories.
+- The Taskforce will then determine if there is a top entry for each of the six categories and which one that is.
 These will be announced the I WILL Journey Champions.